Holly Goldberg Sloan: Life and career

 Counting By 7s was nominated for a Dorothy Canfield Fisher Book Award in 2014, and was a nominee for the Global Read Aloud Award, and was an E.B White Honor Book.
 In Italy, it received the Hans Christian Andersen Award in Genoa in May 2015 for best novel for children ages 12+.
 It has appeared on 44 state reading lists in the United States and won the best book for young readers in North Carolina, Pennsylvania and Michigan, and has sold over one million copies.

 Sloan's novel Appleblossom the Possum, was published in August 2015 by Dial (Penguin Random House).
 It was an Amazon Best Book of the Month, and an Indie Next selection for the fall of 2018.
 The audiobook was read by Dustin Hoffman and features music from Ry Cooder.
 The book features illustrations by her husband, Gary A. Rosen, who is also a film and television writer.

 Sloan's next novel was published by Dial (Penguin Random House) in January 2017.
 It was titled "Short" and was a New York Times bestseller and was an Indie Bookstore bestseller.

 In February 2019 Sloan co-authored with Meg Wolitzer the novel To Night Owl From Dogfish.
 It debuted as an Indie Bookstore bestseller and has been optioned by Disney+.

 Sloan's next novel published in March 2021 from Dial (Penguin Random House).
 It was titled "The Elephant in the Room", and published simultaneously in the U.K. by Piccadilly Press – Bonnier Books UK, who are the U.K. publishers of "Counting By 7s".

 Sloan's first novel written for an adult audience, titled "Pieces of Blue", was published in May 2023 from Flatiron (Macmillan).

+Rocky Pond, an imprint of Penguin Random House, published her tenth novel, "Finding Lost", in October of 2025.
+It was reviewed in the New York Times along with an article commemorating the 25 year anniversary of the publication of Kate DiCamillo's book "Because of Winn Dixie".